hbkworld/streaming-spec/dimensions.md

 - params: An array of objects each desribing a dimension.
-- dimension id: A fixed id or name of the dimension.
-By using this instead of an array of objects we easyily might resend partial meta information.
-There might also be following meta information that refer to that dimension id.
+- dimension id: See below for details.
+- name: Name of the dimension (i.e. voltage, sound level, time)
 - valueType: Describes the data type of the dimension (i.e. a number format ("u32", "s32", "u64", "s64", "real32", "real64"), time (We talked about this in prior sessions), raw data)
 - unit: Unit of the dimension (Out of scope of this document)
-- delta: (A value according to valueType) If this parameter does exist, the values of this dimension are equidistant.
+- delta: (A value according to valueType) If this parameter does exist, the values of this dimension . are equidistant.
 There will be no absolute value for this dimesnsion in the delivered data blocks.
   The absolute coordinate of the dimension has to be calculated using an absolute start value, the delta and the number of points delivered.